Science, Agriculture - Food

 Objectives

-Thanks to a balanced combination of training and practical training (10 months of laboratory internships divided between M1 and M2), our objective is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
-We will rely on the great scientific wealth in this field within the Muse perimeter (University of Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).
+Thanks to a balanced combination of education and practical training (10-month laboratory internships divided between M1 and M2), our aim is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
+To achieve this, we will draw on the wealth of scientific expertise in this field at Muse (Université de Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).

 Read more